6 Best Food Delivery for January 2026

 Risk Factors

-• Stagnant revenue growth and market saturation
+• Stagnant 0.6% revenue growth amid regulatory delays

 Portfolio Diversification Insights